-We are offering shares of our common stock, and the selling stockholders named in this prospectus are offering stock.
+We are offering 750,000 shares of our common stock, and the selling stockholders named in this prospectus are offering 4,250,000 shares of our common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.